ks-tan/Tickle/README.md

 ## Support / Contribute

-Bug reports: "Issues"<br>
+- Bug reports: "Issues"
-Questions and feature requests: "Discussions"
+- Questions and feature requests: "Discussions"

-To become a contributor, feel free to contact me at tankangsoon@gmail.com
+- To become a contributor, feel free to contact me at tankangsoon@gmail.com